RocketChat/Rocket.Chat.Electron/README.md

 ## Default servers

-The `servers.json` file will define what servers the client will connect to and will populate the server list in the sidebar, it contains a list of default servers which will be added the first time the user runs the app (or when all servers are removed from the list).
+The `servers.json` file will define what servers the client will connect to and will populate the server list in the sidebar.
+It contains a list of default servers which will be added the first time the user runs the app (or when all servers are removed from the list).
 The file syntax is as follows: